bjin01/sumaxmlrpc/README.md

 ## Usage:
 Run the binary with -h for help and see the subcommands and arguments to continue.
+The binary can be executed as non-sudo user.

 ```
 sumaxmlrpc --help
 ```